-Hydrolyzed whey is similar to whey isolate, but the protein has gone through a process called “enzymatic hydrolysis” which makes it faster to digest.
-It’s significantly more expensive, so unless you have less than 30 minutes between your alarm and the time you’re lifting something heavy, I don’t bother.
+Hydrolyzed whey is similar to whey isolate, but the protein has gone through a process called “enzymatic hydrolysis,” which makes it faster to digest.
+It’s significantly more expensive, so unless you have less than 30 minutes between your alarm and the time you’re lifting something heavy, I wouldn’t bother.

 Whey and casein are both high-quality protein types (meaning they have an amino acid profile high in BCAAs).
 The difference is primarily in the rates of absorption, which will be significantly slower for the casein.
 As we want the amino acids to be in the bloodstream as quickly as possible when training fasted, whey protein is the best option.

 In both situations, you are no longer training fasted.
 Yes, BCAAs have a caloric value, but some manufacturers do not list it on the label.
 (This is something that caught me off guard for a long time also.)

 If you want to train truly fasted, then you need to drink only water prior to training, which is simply not optimal.
 Why?
 Because what we are seeking to do here is minimize muscle breakdown during workouts (and promote growth, when possible).

 Break your fast or break (down) your muscles.
 Choose wisely.

 A 70:30 mix of pea and rice protein closely mimics the amino acid profile of whey.
 It is possible to order custom blends from some stores online.